 The most common issue here is in regards to thumbnail images.
 If you run into a problem and followed the guidelines for thumbnail images, try compressing the file size of your image further and trying again.

 Once your podcast feed is validated, you will have to wait for iTunes to approve your podcast, which can take anywhere from a few hours to a few days.
 I don’t know what they actually do during this time but I’ve never encountered any issues at this stage besides my own impatience.

 Other common podcast platforms, such as Stitcher, Spreaker, and Blubrry, are even easier to submit to.
-Just make an account and submit your feed and you should be up and running within a matter of minutes.
-These apps won’t reach as wide of an audience as iTunes but each additional place that your podcast can be found is another chance to find new listeners.
+Just make an account, submit your feed, and you should be up and running within a matter of minutes.
+These apps won’t reach as wide of an audience as the above services but each additional place that your podcast can be found is another chance to find new listeners.

 And that’s it!
 If you followed the instructions you should now have a fully functional podcast that is widely available and easy for anyone in the world to download and listen to.
 All without spending a dime!

 If you liked this guide, please consider listening to, and reviewing, my new podcast, Spiral Bound Adventure.
 It’s a hilarious journey into the tabletop games I created as a child.
 New episodes are available every two weeks on our website and wherever you listen to podcasts.